 Let’s take a look at why tailoring incident notifications is important, and discuss best practices for doing it effectively.

 Disaggregating incident stakeholders

-To understand why and how to tailor incident notifications, you first need to identify the different individuals and groups who will receive messages.
+To understand why and how to tailor incident notifications, you first need to identify the different individuals and groups who will receive messages in stakeholder communication plan.

 Your distribution list will vary depending on your specific needs, of course.
 But at many organizations, recipients of incident notifications may include:

 - On-call engineers who are responsible for responding to the incident

 - The event may need the knowledge of additional engineers or IT team members who are not directly responsible for responding.

 - Developers who may not respond directly to an occurrence but must be made aware to resolve flaws in application code

 - Customers or end-users who are affected by an incident